RicardoSanPer/Advent_Of_Code_2025/README.md

 For the second part a similar approach was attempted.
 However, since this time the configuration for the joltage has more states per slot than the lights the process takes significantly longer to the point the result for a single machine hasn’t been found, thus I haven’t been able to solve part 2 so far.
 I might revisit later.

 ## Notes from Day 11
-For the firs part the solution was trivialy easy.
+For the first part the solution was trivially easy.
 A graph is created in which each node keeps a list of the children.
 The nodes are stored in a hash map by the node ID.
 Starting from the node ```you``` a depth first traversal is done.
 But this is a naive solution as there could be many nodes between ```you``` and ```out```, although that was not the case for the problem's input.